 Access controls

-PMS systems have built-in access controls that allow specialists to limit access shared data sets.
+PMS systems have built-in access controls that allow specialists to limit access to shared data sets.
 This can help ensure that care records are only accessed by authorized individuals who have a legitimate need to know.

 Encryption and security measures